thegetty/ancientlamps/README.md

    from a predetermined list of types so that objects could be sorted/filtered by this attribute?
 For this to work this field should be converted into an array.
 5. Do any objects have attributes not present in the example above?

+### Sort / Filter Functionality

+Since there are so many objects in this catalogue, the user should have the ability to sort/filter the collection by various criteria.
+Right now the following attributes look they could be used in this way:

+- Proveniance: Filter by named region
+- Type: Filter by named type
+- Date: Sort by date, filter by chronological period (should still be represented numerically)
+- Material?
+This is not explicitly broken out as an object attribute, but seems to typically appear at the beginning of the `description` section.
+Most of the lamps are clay (does it make sense to filter by type of clay?); but there are also some metallic lamps at the end of the catalogue.